-The Department will continue to assist the FMCSA in conducting interstate compliance reviews and will continue to conduct intrastate compliance reviews during FY 2021-2023 period.
-The Department will evaluate statistical data and provide supervisory oversight at multiple levels to ensure these reviews are thorough, comprehensive, and performed in a timely manner to achieve the projected FY 2023 goal of 1,530 compliance reviews.
-While a 1,530 review estimate was agai used for the FY 2023 period, the state may revise this based on factors that include but are not limited to manpower, overall need for investigations and changes in the investigation process.
-How quickly the Department is able to hire and train new positions will be key to meeting our goals in this period.
+The Department will continue to assist the FMCSA in conducting interstate compliance reviews and will continue to conduct intrastate compliance reviews during FY 2024-2026 period.
+The Department will evaluate statistical data and provide supervisory oversight at multiple levels to ensure these reviews are thorough, comprehensive, and performed in a timely manner to achieve the projected FY 2024 goal of 1,335 compliance reviews.
+A 1,335 review estimate was used for the FY 2024 period.
+That includes 10% approximate 10% increase over FY 2022.
+Accounting for a precise estimate of off-site vs. on-site investigations is difficult.
+Off-site CRs spiked during the COVID pandemic and haven't yet returned ot pre-pandemic numbers.